 - Select "Start" next to PLUS MPN for Parents."

-- Complete the required fields: Information, References, Terms & Conditions, and Review & Sign.
+- Complete the required fields: Information, References, review & Edit, and Sign & Submit.

 PLUS Loan options

-Loan amount: When completing the Direct Federal PLUS Loan application, parents are given the option of entering a specific loan amount, or can select the “maximum” option.
+Loan amount: When completing the Direct Federal PLUS Loan application, borrowers are given the option of entering a specific loan amount, or can select the “maximum” option.

 Things to consider when determining the amount to borrow: